Juventus sign Adrien Rabiot from Paris Saint-Germain | Goal.com

 Juventus confirm Rabiot signing

-The midfielder joins the Italian champions on a free transfer after his contract with Paris Saint-Germain expired.
+The midfielder joins the Italian champions on a free transfer after his contract with Paris Saint-Germain expired, with a medical completed Monday.

 Juve did not disclose any details about the France international's deal, but he will be presented to the media on Tuesday.

-Goal reported recently that the 24-year-old midfielder had agreed to sign a five-year deal with the Turin side worth around €7 million per year.
+Goal had previously reported that the 24-year-old midfielder had agreed to sign a five-year deal with the Turin side worth around €7 million per year.
 Meanwhile, his mother and agent, Veronique, is set to pocket a commission of €10m (£9m/$11.4m).

 Rabiot had been linked with a number of high-profile clubs - including Manchester United, Liverpool, Tottenham and Barcelona - after being frozen out by PSG in the second half of the 2018-19 campaign as his contract wrangle rumbled on in public.